Azure-Samples/app-service-mobile-dotnet-todo-list-files/readme.md

 The *To do list* application detects record changes when performing a standard data pull operation and uses that as a trigger to retrieve potential file changes.

 To detect changes, the *To do list* application uses a custom ```MobileServiceLocalStore``` (located under the *Helpers* project folder) that wraps the built in ```MobileServiceSQLiteStore``` and raises a change event when the runtime creates, updates or deletes records.
 This event is used by the application to initiate a file synchronization operation for the changed record.

-##Service SDK
-In order to support the file management capabilities exposed by the client SDK, the following changes were made to the service:

- - A storage controller named ```TodoItemStorageController``` (inheriting from the new Mobile Apps type ```StorageController<T>```) was created
-	 - Storage token issuance
-	 - File delete operations
-	 - File list operations
- - The storage account *connection string* was added to the service settings
-	 - Currently, the configuration must be named *mS_AzureStorageAccountConnectionString*.
-It needs to be in the Connection Strings section of your Web App configuration.

-###Storage API resources
-The new controller exposes two sub-resources under the record it manages:

- - StorageToken
-	 - HTTP POST : Creates a storage token
-		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles```
- - MobileServiceFiles
-	 - HTTP GET: Retrieves a list of files associated with the record
-		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles```
-	 - HTTP DELETE: Deletes the file specified in the file resource identifier
-		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles/{fileid}```

-###IContainerNameResolver
-The *To do list* sample uses the default behavior, with one container per record.
-If a custom container mapping or naming convention is desired, a custom ```IContainerNameResolver``` may be passed into the token generation or file management controller methods.
-If provided, this custom resolver will be used any time the runtime needs to resolve a container name for a record or file.